Planning for Playcard Environmental Education Center began in 1981 with the establishment of the Horry County Conservation Foundation.

 The founders were men in farming, government, and business, all with agricultural connections, all convinced that Horry's natural resources must be wisely used to protect future generations.
 James P. Blanton, James E. Griffith, Shelton T. Hayes, S.F.
 Horton, Ernest W. Johnston, Jr., Sam B. McQueen, Robert L. Squires, Ardent L. Stephens, and W.D.
 Witherspoon drafted a straightforward statement of purpose: "to provide sufficient data, analysis, and publicity so the people of Horry County understand the condition of the county's natural resources and realize the need for effective conservation.

-The Foundation supported projects aimed at teaching adults and the children to understand, appreciate and protect the natural world in which we live.
+The Foundation supported projects aimed at teaching adults and children to understand, appreciate and protect the natural world in which we live.
 A connection with the educational system existed from the beginning.

 Playcard Center was established in 1987, an outgrowth of the Foundation's mission.
 After securing two hundred acres of land along Playcard Swamp by purchase and long term lease, the Foundation invited a group of educators, professionals from agricultural agencies and interested citizens to become members of a Board of Directors to govern the operation of the Center.
 A building, constructed on high land at the edge of the swamp on Highway 19 just off Highway 410, has a large classroom, a small office, restrooms, and a kitchen -- plain, practical, efficient -- and already inadequate.